rkapl123/DBAddin/docs/README.md

 ### Adhoc SQL Commands

 Another tool is the entry of quick (adhoc) SQL Commands in the combo box below the settings dropdown.
-Changing the combo box opens the AdHoc SQL Command dialog:
+Changing the combo box or clicking the dialogbox launcher below it, opens the AdHoc SQL Command dialog:

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AdHocSQL.PNG)